LiveRelay/RESTeasy/README.md

 ## Configuration

-RESTeasy uses a configuration scheme that makes it easy to deploy your web service application to different environments.
-For example, a production environment utilizing a 3rd party MongoDB service and development environments utilizing a localhost MongoDB instance.
+RESTeasy uses a configuration scheme that makes it easy to manage different environments for your web service application.
+For example, the application may be deployed on a production environment utilizing a 3rd party MongoDB service while the development environment uses a localhost MongoDB instance.

 * /config
   * config.js - options that are global to all deployments of the web service application
   * /env - houses environment specific configurations
+    * development.js - development environment configuration
+    * staging.js - staging environment configuration
+    * production.js - production environment configuration

-By default, executing "npm start" to launch the application will utilize the development environment configuration options.
+By default, executing "npm start" to launch the application will utilize the development.js environment configuration options.
 Modifying the package.json "start" script NODE_ENV value will change the environment configuration file used.